cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 write 1 cell4 33
 read .a cell4 34
 write 90 cell4 35
-jump 5 equal bank1 null
-write 10 bank1 10
 op add .c .a 90
 write .c cell4 36
+print .c
 ```

 ## External arrays

-It is possible to allocate an array of a fixed length from the heap.
+It is possible to allocate an array of a fixed length from the heap or another storage.
 An external array consists of a fixed number of elements.
 Individual array elements are governed by the same rules as external variables.
 External arrays are declared using this syntax:

 ```
 external [memory [index|range]] [var] <variable1>[size] [= (<initial values>)] [, <variable2> [= (<initial values>)] ... ];